Portugal is quickly becoming a top destination for US citizens and expats worldwide.

 Portuguese citizenship by marriage: spousal eligibility

 You can also obtain Portuguese citizenship through spousal eligibility.
-After being in a de facto relationship for three years with or married to a Portuguese citizen, you can apply for Portuguese citizenship.
+After being in a de facto relationship with or married to a Portuguese citizen for three years, you can apply for Portuguese citizenship.
 You must provide the required documents, such as a marriage certificate and a copy of your spouse’s Portuguese citizen card.
+Portuguese law does not have a minimum residency requirement for this route, and your citizenship in Portugal will remain valid even if you divorce or separate in the future.

 Portuguese citizenship under the Jewish Law of Return